-In 2011, Dr. Edward Gardner and colleagues observed that for individuals with human immunodeficiency virus (HIV) to fully benefit from potent combination antiretroviral therapy, they need to know that they are HIV infected, be engaged in regular HIV care, and receive and adhere to effective antiretroviral therapy.
-They acknowledged, however, that various obstacles contribute to poor engagement in HIV care, substantially limiting the effectiveness of efforts to improve health outcomes for those with HIV and to reduce new HIV transmissions.
-So, the researchers set out to describe and quantify the spectrum of engagement in HIV care.
+For individuals with HIV to receive these benefits, they need to be aware that they have HIV, be connected to and engaged in regular HIV care, and receive and adhere to treatment with HIV medicine.
+However, there are obstacles that can contribute to poor engagement in HIV care and treatment, substantially limiting the effectiveness of efforts to improve health outcomes for those with HIV and reduce new HIV transmissions.

 What Does the HIV Care Continuum Show?

-According to the latest CDC data, of the 1.2 million people living with HIV in the U.S. in 2011, an estimated 86% were diagnosed.
-This means that 14% (approximately 1 in 7 people living with HIV) were unaware of their infection and therefore not accessing the care and treatment they need to stay healthy and reduce the likelihood of transmitting the virus to their partners.
+- Diagnosis—An estimated 86% were diagnosed.
+That means that 14% of people with HIV (approximately 1 in 7) did not know they had HIV and were therefore not accessing the care and treatment they need to stay healthy and prevent transmitting the virus to their partners.

 Take a Closer Look

-- CDC – Vital Signs: HIV Care Saves Lives
+- CDC – Understanding the HIV Care Continuum

-- CDC - HIV in the United States: Stages of Care (PDF)
+- CDC – Vital Signs: HIV Transmission Along the Continuum of Care

 - HRSA-HAB – HIV Care Continuum Among Ryan White HIV/AIDS Program Clients